 This series of customer experiences shows that data is key across industries.
 And automated data collection is an essential ingredient for higher returns.

 We live in the information society, where accurate and complete data carries the possibility to unlock hidden potential just by shining a light on what before just remained unseen.
-Evocon is designed to support industrial players in this venture, co-creating the premises for data-driven, future-proof manufacturing.
+Evocon is designed to support industrial players in their efforts to implement a paperless manufacturing system, co-creating the premises for data-driven, future-proof manufacturing.

 The case studies mentioned in this article referring to the IFS customer and the bakery have been sourced, respectively, from Plant Engineering (2010, 64/8) and Food Engineering (2012, 84/2).